Argonding/Projects/README.md

-Here I'll post several projects proposed on classes
+Here I'll post several projects proposed on classes in the branches.